gitlabhq/gitlabhq/doc/development/module_with_instance_variables.md

-## Usually modules with instance variables considered harmful
+## Modules with instance variables could be considered harmful

 ### Background